 Now, a controlled compositions clause of 10 songs x ¾ rate is fairly common.
 So, let’s say you’re a bigger artist and have more leverage and your record deal has a controlled composition clause, per album, of 12 songs at “full rate.”

 OK, that’s a little better.
-This means the label will pay up to 12 songs at “full rate.”
+This means the label will pay up to 12 tracks at “full rate.”
 That’s great.

-But let’s say you’re Kanye West, and you release 18 songs on the album and every song has a sample in it (and usually more than one sample per song) and all the songs (including the samples) tally up to 24 100% songs!
+But let’s say you’re Kanye West, and you release 18 songs on the album and every song has a sample in it (and usually more than one sample per song) and all the tunes (including the samples) tally up to 24 100% songs!
 (It happens!
 Trust me.)
-Well - you can do the math pretty easily.
-In this case, if you agree as a writer or a producer to the artist’s controlled composition clause but are able to negotiate a full rate...you still don’t get full rate!
+Well – you can do the math pretty easily.
+In this case, if you agree as a writer or a producer to the artist’s controlled composition clause but are able to negotiate a full rate…you still don’t get full rate!
 Why?
-There are 24 songs to pay out on (including samples that pushed the cap beyond the limit) and the max the label will pay is 12 songs.
+There are 24 tracks to pay out on (including samples that pushed the cap beyond the limit) and the max the label will pay is 12 songs.
 So that’s a 50% payroll reduction and haircut to everyone!
 Welcome to the nuanced world of mechanical royalties.

 It happens all the time.